Life After School Execution Context

 Try this next week: Rewrite one resume bullet with an action verb + measurable outcome.

-• Compare two realistic options using fit, cost, and flexibility.
+• Compare two realistic paths by fit, cost, flexibility, and next exams.

 Feeling lost after graduation?
 You're not alone.
 But your next steps don't have to be scary - let's explore them together.